Acute Low Back Pain

 Pain medicine: You may be given a prescription medicine to decrease severe pain if other pain medicines do not work.
 Take the medicine as directed.
 Do not wait until the pain is severe before you take your medicine.

-Surgery: This is done when you have severe back and leg pain.
+- Surgery: This is done when you have severe back and leg pain.
 It may be offered if other treatments did not work.
 Surgery may be needed for conditions of the lumbar spine, such as herniated disc or spinal stenosis.
-Ask your caregiver for information about these diseases and the type of surgery that you may need.
+Ask your healthcare provider for information about these diseases and the type of surgery that you may need.

 What can I do to prevent low back pain?